arjunlohera/nicylook/README.md

 Give a fresh and nice look to your vscode by installing this extension.
 This extension is for those developers who work late night.
 The colors and contrast is chosen very carefully which have very few effects on eyes.

-Goto marketplace in VSCODE and serach for "nicyllok".
+Goto marketplace in VSCODE and serach for "nicylook".
 Hit the install button.
 That's all.
 Enjoy the new look!